Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/os/lec2_process_thread.md

 A **Process** is an instance of a program in execution (basic unit of work in a system)

 Each process includes:

 - **Program Code** (Text Section)
 - **Program Counter (PC)** – current instruction address
 - **Stack** – function calls, local variables
 - **Data Section** – global/static variables
 - **Heap** – dynamically allocated memory

-> A process is not just code; it’s a running entity with state, memory, and resources.
+> A process is not just code, but a running entity with state, memory, and resources.

 ---